Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate links, please click here.

 Includes detailed part diagrams, part numbers and links to purchase all of the required components needed to complete this repair.

 Section 1 - Removing the BMW E36 Oil Seperator Valve (PCV Valve)

 - Remove the air box assembly using a 3/8" ratchet and 10mm socket.
 Disconnect the cruise control and lay to the side so it is not in the way.

 - Remove the alternator air duct boot with flat blade screwdriver (see image above).

 - Remove the crankcase vent hose from the valve cover by squeezing the quick disconnect and pulling off.
 Use the same procedure to disconnect vent hose from the oil separator valve.
 Remove the dipstick vent hose from the dipstick fitting by reaching down between the coolant hoses under the throttle assembly.
 It is easier to first visually follow the hose with a flashlight from where it exits the oil separator valve before reaching down and disconnecting it.
 Loosen hose clamp (if there is one present).

 - Remove three mounting bolts anchoring the BMW E36 oil separator valve to its mounting bracket.

 - Using extreme patience, remove BMW E36 oil separator from engine compartment.
 You may have to slightly bend the mounting bracket forward and remove the power steering reservoir cap to gain enough clearance to get it out.
-Please watch the following video for more tips on getting the unit out.
-Removing the old dipstick vent hose may also help give more clearance.

 - Use the reverse procedure to reinstall new BMW E36 oil separator assembly.
 Do not forget to attach the crankcase vent hose back on to the valve cover.